Domestic Violence – The Male-Only Myth

 Second, we live in a culture where men are traditionally dominant and women are traditionally submissive.
 Although great steps have been taken towards equalizing the male-female relationship in today’s society, a certain misogynist prejudice still exists.
 This is the “rationale” operating in the minds of many male abusers – the lingering idea that women ought to be subservient and obedient to men.

-However, it is important that we realize that the reality of abuse is not gender specific.
+However, it is important that we realize that the reality of abuse is not gender-specific.
 Though men are more likely to be aggressive, women are just as capable of initiating an abusive relationship.
 Domestic abuse is more than physical; a pattern of verbal put-downs is present in the vast majority of abusive relationships.
-Furthermore, statistics have shown an rising trend in abuse in homosexual relationships for both men and women, disproving the idea that abuse must be from husband to wife.
+Furthermore, statistics have shown a rising trend in abuse in homosexual relationships for both men and women, disproving the idea that abuse must be from husband to wife.